 3 credits.
 An advanced level course presenting an overview of the history, beliefs, customs, and behaviors of Latinos in the United States and abroad.
+(Cross-listed with SSC3220)

 SPN3011 Advanced Spanish Conversation

 3 credits.
 An advanced-level Spanish course focusing on oral and listening proficiency at the intermediatehigh advanced-low proficiency level (as defined by the ACTFL guidelines).
 Reading and writing will serve as support skills.
 (May be repeated with different content.)
 Prerequisite(s): SPN3001